The world's top surfers will celebrate their sport's Olympic debut by competing on Japan's spectacular Pacific coastline.

 Interfering with a competitor who has right of way can incur a penalty and a loss of points.
 However, even if a competitor has right of way, they can lose it if they do not proceed to ride the wave or stop paddling on the way to do so.

 Surfers also compete against each other when on the water.
 They may feign disinterest in a wave then suddenly ride it, or begin paddling but not actually proceed.

-The ‘four-man heat’ method will be used at Tokyo 2020.
+In many international competitions, the method of ‘four-men heat’ is adopted.
 Four athletes will compete at a time, with the best two proceeding to the next round.
-The length of a heat depends on the condition of the waves and lasts 20 to 25 minutes.
+The length of a heat depends on the condition of the waves and lasts about 20 to 30 minutes.
 In that time, an athlete can ride 10 to 12 waves, with their two highest scores counting.

 A panel of judges determines the winners, with scoring based on the type and difficulty of manoeuvres performed, along with speed, power and flow.
 Rather than riding as many waves as possible or performing a large number of manoeuvres, a variety of dynamic and innovative manoeuvres on large waves will bring the highest scores.

 These moves include the ‘360’, where the surfer rides up to the top of the wave, fully spins once and then lands; and the ‘aerial’, where the surfer jumps off the wave into the air and lands without breaking form.
 Manoeuvres have no prescribed scores, and accumulating most points depends on skill, daring, adapting to the changing sea conditions and outsmarting rivals in order to catch the best waves.

 USA, the spiritual home of the sport, will be eager to make its mark in this inaugural Olympic competition.
 Australia is also renowned for its strong surfers while, in Brazil, the sport is second only to Football in popularity.